AmirHussein96/QICC-Fake-News-detection/README.md

 This repository contains source code of the feature based approach for Fake news detection [QICC fake news competition](https://sites.google.com/view/fakenews-contest) that was used by our team FAR-NLP

 ## Files Description
-Final_feature_based_FN notebook contains detailed feature based implementation.
+The "final_feature_based_FN" notebook contains detailed feature based implementation.